thenormalsquid/bstree/readme.md

 ## Disclaimer

-In the unlikely chance you have stumbled into this repo, please note that all the code, exercises, problems and the like are quite likely to be wrong. _None of this material is vetted_.
+In the unlikely chance you have stumbled into this repo, please note that all the code, exercises, problems and the like could be wrong.
+_None of this material is vetted_.
 I find (and correct) mistakes and falsehoods regularly.
-If you use it for homework or interview questions, you are quite likely to be wrong.
+If you use it for homework or interview questions, you are quite likely to be wrong as well.

 ## TODO